Kids Cooking Classes in NJ

 At most Williams Sonoma locations your child can be part of their "Junior Chef" classes, or "Kinder Cook" program for kids as young as three.
 Children make delicious recipes, from main courses to desserts and snacks, with plenty of tasting along the way.
 Classes are currently on Saturdays.
 For specific times and details check with the local store.
 Prices up to $30.
 Ages 3 and up.

 Young Chefs Academy

 Toddlers can cook, too!
 Kids as young as three years old can enroll in the “Kinder Cook” program, where they’ll learn about food preparation, nutrition and sanitation—all while tackling a different style of food each week.
-They also offer summer break and holiday camps, semi-private and special needs classes.
-Prices and ages vary.
+They also offer summer break and holiday camps and semi-private classes.
+Prices and vary ages.